RsdNoob/cat-detector/README.md

 In the following three Python scripts, the scripts in the pyimagesearch module will come in handy:

-- build dataset.py: takes the cat dataset from Dat Trancats/images and /annotations, then generates a new cat / no_cat dataset, which will be used to fine-tune a pre-trained MobileNet V2 model on the ImageNet dataset
+- build dataset.py: takes the cat dataset from the directories 'cats/images' and '/annotations', then generates a new cat / no_cat dataset, which will be used to fine-tune a pre-trained MobileNet V2 model on the ImageNet dataset
-- fine-tune rcnn.py: Trains our fine-tuning raccoon classifier
+- fine-tune rcnn.py: Trains our fine-tuning cat classifier
 - detect_object_rcnn.py: bring all the pieces together to perform rudimentary detection of R-CNN objects

 ## Implementing Cat Detection Configuration File